 - 1. Keywords: we collect keywords from the bug title, bug description and comments in the bug report. - 2.
 Bug source: we retrieve the product and component the bug has been filed under from the bug report. - 3.
-Temporal information: we collect information about when the bug has been reported and when it has been been fixed. - 4.
+Temporal information: we collect information about when the bug has been reported and when it has been fixed. - 4.
 Developers assigned: we collect the list of developer IDs assigned to the bug from the activity page of the bug and the bug routing sequence.

 5.2.
-Prediction Accuracy
+Prediction accuracy

 In Tables 5 and 6 we show the results for predicting potential developers who can fix a bug for Mozilla and Eclipse using five classifiers: Naïve Bayes, Bayesian Networks, C4.5, and SVM using Polynomial and RBF kernel functions.
-In our experiments, we used the classifier implementations in Weka for the first three classifiers [25] and WLSVM for SVM [30].9
+In our experiments, we used the classifier implementations in Weka for the first three classifiers (Weka Toolkit, 2010) and WLSVM for SVM (EL-Manzalawy and Honavar, 2005).9